2018–19 Troy Trojans women's basketball team

-The 2018–19 Troy Trojans women's basketball team represents Troy University during the 2018–19 NCAA Division I women's basketball season.
-The Trojans, led by sixth year head coach Chanda Rigby, play their home games at Trojan Arena and were members of the Sun Belt Conference.
+The 2018–19 Troy Trojans women's basketball team represented Troy University during the 2018–19 NCAA Division I women's basketball season.
+The Trojans, led by sixth year head coach Chanda Rigby, played their home games at Trojan Arena and were members of the Sun Belt Conference.
 They finished the season 22–9, 13–5 in Sun Belt play to finish in third place.
 They lost in the quarterfinals of the Sun Belt Tournament to South Alabama.
-They received an at-large bid to the WNIT where they lost to UAB in the first round.
+They received an at-large bid to the WNIT, where they lost to UAB in the first round.

 Preseason

 Sun Belt coaches poll

 On October 24, 2018, the Sun Belt released their preseason coaches poll with the Trojans predicted to finish in second place in the conference.